List of Japanese inventions and discoveries: Video games

-Silent Hill (1999) was praised for moving away survival horror games from B movie horror elements to the psychological style seen in art house or Japanese horror films, due to the game's emphasis on a disturbing atmosphere rather than visceral horror.
+Silent Hill (1999) was praised for moving away survival horror games from B movie horror elements to the psychological style seen in art house or J-Horror films, due to the game's emphasis on a disturbing atmosphere rather than visceral horror.
 The original Silent Hill is considered one of the scariest games of all time, and the strong narrative from Silent Hill 2 in 2001 has made the series one of the most influential in the genre.
 Fatal Frame from 2001 was a unique entry into the genre, as the player explores a mansion and takes photographs of ghosts in order to defeat them.